-Revision 15-1; Effective September 1, 2015
+Revision 18-2; Effective September 3, 2018

-Some Adult Foster Care (AFC) home providers may wish to take private pay individuals.
+Some adult foster care (AFC) home providers may wish to take private pay individuals.
 The AFC home provider must contact the managed care organization (MCO) when considering the admission of a private pay individual before he or she is accepted in the AFC home.
 The purpose of the approval is to determine the:

 appropriateness of AFC for the private pay individual based on the individual’s condition and behavior;